 Capital markets are selectively open to shipping but always depend on products and the right structures.
 The industry has to get used to different prices all the time due to the business cycle, including tonnage over-supply and macro-economic challenges.
-Current shipping capital market activity is low, with virtually no shipping follow-on IPOs. but capital raises and bond issues for good names are still possible.
-It is important to think about where the i ndustry is at in terms of the business cycle in order to take market sentiment into account.
+Current shipping capital market activity is low, with virtually no shipping IPOs, but follow-on capital raises and bond issues for good names are still possible.
+It is important to think about where the industry is at in terms of the business cycle in order to take market sentiment into account.
 Market capitalization and pricing indicate the interest of institutional investors, and pricing in generally richer and more attractive to issuers in the large and more active US market than in Europe.
-There are recent reports of Scandinavian investors investing in the US instead of Norway, but there should still be a market for the smaller and mid-sized deals in the more documentation-light high yield and private placement market in Oslo Going forward, corporate governance issues, transparency and alignment of interests between sponsors, managers and investors will be important for raising capital.
-Robert Perri (Director, AXIA Capital Markets LLC) moderated The LPG Sector panel.
-Panelists included: John Lycouris, (CEO, Dorian LPG (NYSE:LPG)), Vassilis Kertsikoff (Vice Chairman, Eletson Holdings) and Charles Maltby (Chairman & CEO, Epic Gas).
-Audio Webcast Video Webcast
+There are recent reports of Scandinavian investors investing in the US instead of Norway, but there should still be a market for the smaller and mid-sized deals in the more documentation-light high yield and private placement market in Oslo .
+Going forward, corporate governance issues, transparency and alignment of interests between sponsors, managers and investors will be important for raising capital.

+Robert Perri (Director - AXIA Capital Markets LLC) moderated The LPG Sector panel.
+Panelists included: John Lycouris, (CEO - Dorian LPG (NYSE:LPG)), Vassilis Kertsikoff (Vice Chairman - Eletson Holdings) and Charles Maltby (Chairman & CEO - Epic Gas).

 The LPG sector has been "bouncing on the bottom" for some years now despite the growth observed in areas such as petrochemicals and the car industry since the growing demand has not been enough to match the over-ordering the market has witnessed, which has caused an increasing supply of vessels.
 Important factors to take under consideration are the extra volume coming from Iran and Iraq, as well the US shale production.
 On a more positive note, increased demand is expected from countries such as India and Indonesia, but most importantly we will see solid scrapping activity in some size classes as the LPG is an aged fleet with 15-20% of the vessels over 20 years old.

-Panos Katsambas (Partner, Reed Smith) moderated The Shipping, Private Equity & Alternative Financing Panel with panelists: Andreas Povlsen (CEO, Breakwater Capital), Tor Kildal (Partner, Fearnley Project Finance), Paulo Almeida (Portfolio Manager, Tufton Oceanic Ltd.), Aziz Hassanali (Founder & Managing Partner, Bateleur Capital LLC) and Michail Zekyrgias, (Managing Director, Bank of America Merrill Lynch) Audio Webcast Video Webcast
+Panos Katsambas (Partner - Reed Smith) moderated The Shipping, Private Equity & Alternative Financing Panel with panelists: Andreas Povlsen (CEO - Breakwater Capital), Tor Kildal (Partner - Fearnley Project Finance), Paulo Almeida (Portfolio Manager - Tufton Oceanic Ltd.), Aziz Hassanali (Founder & Managing Partner - Bateleur Capital LLC) and Michail Zekyrgias, (Managing Director - Bank of America Merrill Lynch)

 Continuous market turmoil has not been helpful to some private equity investors in shipping though the alternative capital they provide is here to stay, but perhaps getting involved in different type of deals than more traditional private equity style joint ventures.
 There is definitely a huge gap in credit to be covered as banks shy away from extending credit to all but the top percent of the market.
 Likewise, there are opportunities in the secondary debt market and we have witnessed funds bidding for non-performing loan portfolios.
 Recent developments have also clearly highlighted the fact that shipping may require longer term capital to match the long term asset needs.
 There is an important role for private equity to play in the industry and the challenge will remain to find the right relationships and opportunities for that role to be fulfilled.

-Lindsey Keeble (Partner, Head of Maritime Practice, Watson Farley & Williams LLP) presented on Restructuring as a Business & Investment Opportunity before the Restructuring Panel.
-Presentation/PDF Audio Webcast Video Webcast
+Lindsey Keeble (Partner, Head of Maritime Practice - Watson Farley & Williams LLP) presented on Restructuring as a Business & Investment Opportunity before the Restructuring Panel.

-Kaare Christian Tapper (Partner, Wikborg Rein) moderated the Restructuring Panel with Olav Karlsen (CEO panelists: Per and Managing Cleaves Securities), Partner.
-David Soden (Partner.
-Deloitte) and Axel Siepmann (Managing Director, NAVES Corporate Finance) Audio Webcast Video Webcast
+Kaare Christian Tapper (Partner - Wikborg Rein) moderated the Restructuring Panel with panelists: Per Olav Karlsen (CEO and Managing Partner - Cleaves Securities), David Soden (Partner - Deloitte) and Axel Siepmann (Managing Director - NAVES Corporate Finance)